HVAC Trade Schools

 Associate degree programs are generally designed to last about two years.
 They are similar to HVAC certificate and diploma programs but tend to offer a broader scope of training, including several general education courses that can give you a more well-rounded experience.
 Completing a program at this level can make you a stronger candidate for supervisory roles once you have some experience.

-Apprenticeships can last up to five years.* Some companies are willing to hire apprentices and provide all the training on the job.
+HVAC apprenticeships can last up to five years.
+Some companies are willing to hire apprentices and provide all the training on the job.
 Trade associations or plumbing or sheet metal unions often sponsor formal HVAC apprenticeships that consist of technical lessons and paid workplace training.
-You can try using the online search tool from the Department of Labor to find apprenticeships in your area.

 Typical Courses Included in HVAC Training

-HVAC tech taking notes while workingDepending on the HVAC or HVAC/R program you choose, you may receive instruction in subjects such as:
+HVAC technician with clipboard inspecting industrial heating system in a mechanical room.Depending on the HVAC or HVAC/R program you choose, you may receive instruction in subjects such as:

 • Interpretation of mechanical drawings and diagrams